 DB as an anti-example

-Tobias Kärcher wrote a nice post on Wollmilchsau about the current Facebook campaign “Die Welt der DB”.
-In it he primarily asks about their target group and the benefits.
-I go one step further and ask: How useful are image and personnel marketing campaigns when there are small details elsewhere?
+Tobias Kärcher has a nice article on Wollmilchsau about the current Facebook-Campaign “Die Welt der DB” written.
+In it, he primarily asks about their target group and the benefits.
+I go one step further and ask: How useful are image and personnel marketing campaigns at all if there are minor issues elsewhere?

 Marketeers, agencies, Company , PR and, of course, social media departments love social media campaigns - or what they think: viral videos are being spread or competitions are being advertised that have it all.
 Everything is so great.

-Via Facebook App users can start 15.8.
-Submit stories that they have experienced with the DB.
-These can be commented on and evaluated.
-At the end, a jury headed by DB board member Grube selects those who are replicated in the Berlin miniature world LOXX.
+Via Facebook App can be used by users from August 15.8.
+Submit stories you experienced with DB.
+These can be commented on and rated, and at the end a jury headed by DB board member Grube selects those that will be reproduced in the Berlin miniature world LOXX.

 Only for railway nerds?

 Details can be read directly on Wollmilchsau, where Tobias Kärcher rightly criticized that the somewhat old-fashioned miniature train action addresses especially railroad nerds, but does not activate a new target group.
 So he writes: